SenseTecnic/wotkit-docs/source/user/quickstart.rst

 Where to go from here
 =====================

-Consult the :ref:`user-documentation` for more information on using the WoTKit portal.
+Consult the :doc:`../index` for more information on using the WoTKit portal.

-To create your own WoTKit applications, register sensors dynamically and take advantage of the WoTKit platform with your own applications, consult the :ref:`WoTKit API documentation <api-documentation>`.
+To create your own WoTKit applications, register sensors dynamically and take advantage of the WoTKit platform with your own applications, consult the :doc:`../api_v1/index`.